12 décembre 2024: Dr Athanasios Typas

 Heidelberg

-« Phages counteract bacterial immunity with a myriad different ways »
+« Phages counteract bacterial immunity with a myriad of different ways »

 The foundations of molecular biology have been established in the mid of the 20th century by studying bacteriophages.
 Restriction-modification systems and CRISPR, tools that have propelled genetic engineering, are systems that bacteria use to defend against phage attack.
 Yet, only recently we have started to understand how extensive and diverse are interactions between bacteria and phages.
 Myriads of bacterial immunity systems are being identified, many being the origins of eukaryotic innate immunity systems.
 Yet how broad is the phage arsenal in counteracting such defense system, and whether phages possess broad-acting anti-defense systems remain unclear at the moment.